silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 After adding, modifying or removing `DataObject` subclasses, make sure to rebuild your Silverstripe CMS database.
-The database schema is generated automatically by visiting `/dev/build` (e.g. `https://www.example.com/dev/build`) in your browser while authenticated as an administrator, or by running `sake dev/build` on the command line (see [Command Line Interface](/developer_guides/cli/) to learn more about `sake`).
+The database schema is generated automatically by visiting `/dev/build` (e.g. `https://www.example.com/dev/build`) in your browser while authenticated as an administrator, or by running `sake db:build` on the command line (see [Sake](/developer_guides/cli/sake/) to learn more about using Sake).

 > [!NOTE]
-> In "dev" mode, you do not need to be authenticated to run `/dev/build`.
+> In "dev" mode, you do not need to be authenticated to visit `/dev/build`.
 See [Environment Types](/developer_guides/debugging/environment_types) for more information.

 This script will analyze the existing schema, compare it to what's required by your data classes, and alter the schema as required.